 Wet tailings dams have the potential to burst their walls and release a flood of slurry material resulting in extensive pollution.
 Our automated optical and radar satellite based monitoring programme provides early warning of potential failure, allowing remedial action to be taken in good time.

 Rehabilitation of worked out mines receives great focus from mine operators and government compliance agencies alike.
-Alien vegetation, hydrocarbon spills, dump revegetation, exposed hazardous mineral such as asbestos and coal, etc. need to be mapped and measured.
-A combination of our tools, including Lidar, hyperspectral and satellits are used to map the success or otherwise of the site rehabilitation.
+Alien vegetation, hydrocarbon spills, dump re-vegetation, exposed hazardous mineral such as asbestos and coal, etc. need to be mapped and measured.
+A combination of our tools, including LiDAR, hyperspectral and satellites are used to map the success or otherwise of the site rehabilitation.

 By using hematite and jarosite as indicator minerals, hyperspectral technology can identify potentially high yield areas for mining early in the project life cycle to optimise income.
-Regular hyperspectral and Lidar surveys will allow continuous measurement and optimisation of the remining process, as well as monitoring the associated environmental rehabilitation.
+Regular hyperspectral and LiDAR surveys will allow continuous measurement and optimization of the remining process, as well as monitoring the associated environmental rehabilitation.

-Dam design requires accurate survey information of three areas, the inundation area, covering the entire area upstream of the wall where water will be impounded; that dam wall area itself; and a significant area downstream for disaster planning in the event of a failure of the wall or overflow.
+Dam design requires accurate survey information of three areas, the inundation area, covering the entire area upstream of the wall where water will be impounded; the dam wall area itself; and a significant area downstream for disaster planning in the event of a failure of the wall or overflow.
 All of these areas typically are fairly densely vegetated making accurate survey quite difficult.
-Due to Lidar’s ability to penetrate vegetation, it is ideal for surveys of river channels and therefore of dam sites.
+Due to LiDAR’s ability to penetrate vegetation, it is ideal for surveys of river channels and therefore of dam sites.
 The imagery provides a time-stamped snapshot of the project area at a baseline date.
-This helps with socio economic issues such as resettlement eligibility and compensation.
+This helps with socioeconomic issues such as resettlement eligibility and compensation.

 By using the detailed spectral signatures that we have developed, we are able to map different vegetation species to a high degree of accuracy using airborne hyperspectral sensors.
 This allows us to provide maps showing the alien vegetation present on the property.